If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 - Remember love and nonviolence.
 May God bless each of you.

 Just a few weeks after the sit-ins in Greensboro, NC, Nashville students followed suit.
 (Although they had been planning their protest for a year.)
-On February 13, 1960, they staged a sit-in at Woolworths and other stores with lunch counters.
+On February 13, 1960, they staged a sit-in at Woolworth’s and two other stores, Kress and McLellans, with lunch counters.

 Nashville, which still calls itself the Athens of the South, considered itself an enlightened city, so at first it ignored the protests, but two weeks later, as hundreds more joined the sit-ins, police began to arrest the students.
 Notably, it was the first time that John Lewis was arrested, although it would happen dozens of more times to the man who became a congressman from Georgia.

-Tensions began to build across the city, culminating in the bombing of the home of a local civil rights attorney.
-Protesters converged on City Hall, where something remarkable happened.
+Tensions began to build across the city, culminating in the bombing of the home of local civil rights attorney Z. A. Looby.
+Thousands of protesters marched in silence to City Hall, where something remarkable happened.

 Diane Nash, a 22-year-old student, asked Nashville mayor Ben West a simple question “Do you feel it is wrong to discriminate against a person solely on the basis of their race or color?”